 Additional Detroit Tigers Info

-In 2021, the Detroit Tigers final record was 77-85, putting them in third place in the American League Central division.
-The team took no time off to ponder about their position, hiring Ryan Sienko as catching coordinator.
-The team is also making major changes to their development staff.
+In 2021, the Detroit Tigers final record was 77-85, putting them in third place in the American League Central division, above the Royals and Minnesota Twins.
+The team took no time off to ponder their position, hiring Ryan Sienko as catching coordinator.
+The team is also making major changes to its development staff.
 Detroit hopes to have solid output from Robbie Grossman again in 2022.
-The Tigers brought in a new pitching coach, and director of pitching development.
-This team may still be in rebuild mode, but they are moving in the right direction.
+The Tigers brought in a new pitching coach and director of pitching development.
+This team may still be in rebuild mode but is moving in the right direction.

 They also added right-handed pitcher Alex Wilson and Infielder Jordy Mercer on minor league contracts.
-The Tigers' plan is to sit back and let these young players develop.
-For example, their prized prospect, right-handed pitcher Casey Mize, is expected to make his major league debut later on this season.
+The Tigers plan to sit back and let these young players develop.
+For example, their prized prospect, right-handed pitcher Casey Mize, is expected to make his major league debut later this season.
 Mize is considered to be the best right-handed pitching prospect in baseball.
 In addition, they do hold the top draft choice this June, which they are expected to use on Vanderbilt shortstop Austin Martin.
-The franchise is in the early stages of a long rebuild, and in baseball, rebuilds can take years.
+The franchise is in the early stages of a long rebuild; in baseball, rebuilds can take years.
 However, they can also be fun to watch.